 What pastry is best to use in a meat or vegetable pie?

 "Puff pastry works well for both.
-We find the key thing is to make sure it’s really light so we make ours with over 100 layers of pastry, so it has a lovely rise on top and is extra crispy."
+At the Pukka bakery, we find the key thing is to make sure it’s really light so we make ours with over 100 layers of pastry, so it has a lovely rise on top and is extra crispy."

 What common pairings work well for pies?

-"Our first ever pie, sold way back in 1963, was Steak and Kidney which is of course a classic pairing.
+"Our first ever Pukka Pie, sold way back in 1963, was Steak and Kidney which is of course a classic pairing.